Cluster headaches, neck instability and the trigeminal and vagus nerves

 - Non-invasive neuromodulation therapies for migraine and cluster headaches are a practical and safe alternative to pharmacologics but research is very limited and simply not that good.

 - Studies of all neuromodulation devices should strive to achieve the same high level of scientific rigor to allow for proper comparison across devices.

 In other words, research is limited, but the treatment may help.

 In December 2018 The FDA approved a twice-daily self-administered treatment that provides patients with 3 consecutive two-minute electrical stimulations through the skin of the neck that activates the vagus nerve to provide relief.
-In The Journal of Headache and Pain (16), December 2017 migraine and headache specialists in Germany found that patients receiving stimulation to the Vagus nerve and standard of care medications reduced cluster headache attack significantly more than with standard care alone in a four-week trial.
+In The Journal of Headache and Pain (9), in December 2017 migraine and headache specialists in Germany found that patients receiving stimulation to the Vagus nerve and standard-of-care medications reduced cluster headache attacks significantly more than with standard care alone in a four-week trial.

 While we do not use neuromodulation strategies, we do agree that addressing the pathophysiology of cluster headaches, such as the sphenopalatine ganglion (associated with the trigeminal nerve) and the vagus nerve is a path that needs to be explored.

 A December 2023 paper in the journal Current Opinion in Neurology (11) looked at vagal nerve stimulation for headaches.
 The researchers write: “Vagal nerve stimulation (VNS) is emerging as a probable therapeutic option for headache.
 Several questions remain on the mechanism of action, device parameters, efficacy, duration of treatment, and long-term safety.”